DSpace/RestContract/external-authority-sources.md

 ```

 ### supported entity types

 **/api/integration/externalsources/<:source-name>/entityTypes**

 Return the list of entity types that are supported by this external provider.
-For example a Pubmed provider can return "Publication" and "Dataset" as supported entity types assuming that a separate Dataset entity type has been configured in DSpace
+For example a Pubmed provider can return "
+Publication" and "Dataset" as supported entity types assuming that a separate Dataset entity type has been configured in
+DSpace

 ### Search methods

 #### findByEntityType

 **/api/integration/externalsources/search/findByEntityType?entityType=<:type-label>**

 The supported parameters are:

 * entityType (mandatory) the label of the entity type
 * page, size [see pagination](README.md#Pagination)
   It returns a list of external sources that support the requested entity type

 Return codes:

 * 200 OK - if the operation succeed, a 0 size list can be returned
 * 400 Bad Request - if the entityType parameter is missing